MobileApps-Cascadia/ANR-example/README.md

 In-class Activity for ANR

 ### Instructions
-1. Fork and clone this class exercise repository
+1. Clone this class exercise repository
 2. Run the app and click the Start button several times to see it crash.
 Identify why

 ### Submission